GeorgeCodde/cdk-day-2023-stacks-dependencies/README.md

 CDK will naturally follow the stacks dependency tree order to apply changes but exported value in stackA cannot be updated since it’s used in `stackB` and can happen that CloudFormation is unable to know if stackB needs to update/remove/delete the usage of that value.

-In this case we can even run into a situation where we cannot update stackB independently without removing any reference to the old value first, which can be problematic or even unnacceptable.
+In this case we can even run into a situation where we cannot update stackB independently without removing any reference to the old value first, which can be problematic or even unacceptable.